 Stakeholders are likely to acquire players with large volume wearable injectors to expand their business models and attract drug developers

 Majority (85%) of the large volume wearable injectors for the delivery of non-insulin drugs, are currently under development.
 As developers strive to commercialize their pipeline products (alone or in combination with a compatible drug), we anticipate more acquisitions of companies having a diverse product portfolio with multiple large volume drug delivery devices in their pipeline.

 To know further about the insights of this analysis, check out the report here.

 Given the rise in efforts to improve drug delivery and the ongoing pace of research in the self-injection industry, large volume wearable injectors are set to make the life-cycle management easier and more convenient.
-With the non-insulin large volume drug delivery market anticipated to reach USD 600 million by 2030, this innovative approach is indeed a breakthrough in the field of drug delivery.
+With the advancement in non-insulin large volume drug delivery, the wearable injectors market is anticipated to reach USD 600 million by 2030, this innovative approach is indeed a breakthrough in the field of drug delivery.